 The volume of your blood increases up to 50% during pregnancy.
 This happens because blood supplies oxygen and other essential nutrients to your baby through the placenta.
 It also helps remove the waste and carbon dioxide from your body.
-Water plays an important because it ensures the blood flow is smooth.
+Water plays an important role because it ensures the blood flow is smooth.
 While you are pregnant, extra water is needed to handle the extra work your body is doing to grow a baby.

 Not only that, drinking water also helps prevent hemorrhoids, constipation, UTIs, headaches, fatigue, swelling and other harmful pregnancy symptoms.

 Drink at least three liters (eight to 12 glasses) of water every day.
-If this seems uneasy, add a splash of fruit juice or squeeze a lime in your daily water intake.
+Hate the idea of plain water?
+Add a splash of fruit juice or squeeze a lime or lemon for added flavor.

-Consumption of nutrient-rich foods during pregnancy is important for ensuring a healthy life of the baby.
-Fresh fruits and vegetables count as the key parts of such a nutrient-rich, balanced diet.
-However, foods that contain a low level of refined sugar and high level of protein are also recommended for a healthy weight gain.
-In addition to this, foods like whole grain toast topped with avocado and egg, chicken and beans, and vegetable chillies should be included in your diet plan as well.
+Consumption of nutrient-rich foods during pregnancy is important for ensuring healthy development of your baby.
+Fresh fruits and vegetables are key parts of a nutrient-rich, balanced diet as are foods that are low in refined sugar and high level in protein are recommended.
+Foods like whole grain toast topped with avocado and egg, chicken and beans, and veggie omelettes are a delicious part of a healthy meal plan.

 As long as you have the go-ahead from your physician, keep moving during your pregnancy.
-Exercising 15-20 minutes daily not only boosts your mood but also improves your stamina during pregnancy and labor.
-Including exercise in your daily routine provides you with several other health benefits such as more energy, less back pain, improved sleep, delivery complications, and faster postpartum recovery.
+Exercising 15-20 minutes daily not only boosts your mood, it improves your stamina during pregnancy and labor.
+Including exercise in your daily routine also provides you with several other health benefits: less back pain, improved sleep, and faster postpartum recovery.
 Keep going to your favorite workouts, just make sure you're hydrated and making adjustments to your workouts as your pregnancy progresses.
-Walks around your neighborhood, hike easy trails and join weekly prenatal yoga classes.
-Indeed, try to exercise for 15 to 20 minutes everyday.
+Walks around your neighborhood, easy trail hikes and prenatal yoga classes are also great options.

-According to the doctors, tiredness during gestation is a sign that you need to slow down a bit.
+According to the doctors, tiredness during pregnancy is a sign that you need to slow down.
 Try taking a nap during the day.
-If this doesn’t seem a feasible option then go to bed as early as possible.
-It’s important to complete at least 7 to 9 hours of sleep during pregnancy.
-Getting enough sleep at night helps you feel energetic throughout the day.
+If this isn't feasible, then get to bed as early as possible.
+Pregnant women need at least 7 to 9 hours of sleep at night.